hwipl/blog/drafts/file-server-with-samba-and-ansible/README.md

 ## Client Setup

-Make sure package `cifs-utils` is installed and the mount folder `/mnt/site1-share-guest` or `/mnt/site2-share-guest` exists:
+This section shows how clients can access the public Samba share provided by the servers.
+First, the package `cifs-utils` should be installed and the mount folder `/mnt/site1-share-guest` or `/mnt/site2-share-guest` should exist.
+You can run the following commands on the clients to prepare them:

 ```console
 $ sudo apt install cifs-utils